Calltable serialization scheme

 }

-First we need to chose variant discriminator values for each of the enum variants, let's select:
+First we need to chose variant discriminator values for each of the tagged-union variants, let's select:

 - if variant